syncfusion-content/xamarin-docs/Xamarin/SfSchedule/localization.md

 {% endhighlight %}
 {% endtabs %}

-### Add Localize class in Android and iOS project inheriting from ILocalize
+### Adding Localize class in Android and iOS project inheriting from ILocalize
 You need to add the Localize class in Android and iOS project inheriting from ILocalize.
-We got the CultureInfo and set the same to Schedule Locale by using `GetCurrentCultureInfo` and `SetLocale` in this.
+We got the CultureInfo and set the same to Schedule Locale by using `GetCurrentCultureInfo` and `SetLocale`.
 For UWP, no sample level changes required.

 Localize class for Android project,